HosamUsf/Coder-Square/README.md

 /posts/new  [POST]
 /posts/:id  [GET]
 /posts/:id  [DELETE]
-/posts/sort/{criteria} [GET]    // Sort by Hot (Default), Recent or popularity (week, month, year, all time) /posts/search/{query} [GET]    // Search resources based on a query
+/posts/sort/{criteria} [GET]    // Sort by Hot (Default), Recent, or popularity (week, month, year, all time) /posts/search/{query} [GET]    // Search resources based on a query

 ```

 **Likes:**
 ```
-/likes/new [POST] // like or unlike post using as bookmarks for users
+/likes/new [POST] // like or unlike post used as bookmarks for users
 ```

 **Comments:**